dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

 ## Key

 Entity Framework relies on every entity having a key value that is used for entity tracking.
-One convention of Code First is implicit keu properties; Code First will look for a property named “Id”, or a combination of class name and “Id”, such as “BlogId”.
+One convention of Code First is implicit key properties; Code First will look for a property named “Id”, or a combination of class name and “Id”, such as “BlogId”.
 This property will map to a primary key column in the database.

 The Blog and Post classes both follow this convention.
 What if they didn’t?
 What if Blog used the name *PrimaryTrackingKey* instead, or even *foo*?
 If code first does not find a property that matches this convention it will throw an exception because of Entity Framework’s requirement that you must have a key property.
 You can use the key annotation to specify which property is to be used as the EntityKey.